Sociology... then AI? A data scientist's journey and insights

 • How will the solution scale from proof-of-concept to enterprise deployment?

-The implications are significant.
-Organizations rushing to implement RAG (Retrieval-Augmented Generation) systems with poorly maintained document bases will inevitably fail.
-The same data quality principles that govern traditional machine learning – clean, well-organized, regularly updated information – apply with equal force to generative AI systems.
+For instance, organizations rushing to implement RAG (Retrieval-Augmented Generation) systems with poorly maintained document bases will inevitably fail.
+The same data quality principles that govern traditional machine learning (clean, well-organized, regularly updated information) apply with equal force to generative AI systems.

-This creates new challenges as organizations must now consider unstructured data sources that may have never been subject to rigorous data governance.
-Legal departments maintaining policy documents, for instance, must now understand that their work feeds into automated processes requiring consistent quality and maintenance standards.
+This creates new challenges: organizations must now consider unstructured data sources that may have never been subject to rigorous data governance.
+Legal departments maintaining policy documents, for example, must now understand that their work feeds into automated processes requiring consistent quality and maintenance standards.

-"Often companies aren't even aware that this exists," Yoann notes.
-"It's often us who spread the good word to certain prospects or clients.
-But I think this really helps get over that hurdle of de-risking the POC, because sometimes certain companies can be reluctant about this kind of inherently risky POC."
+"Most companies aren't even aware that these solutions exists.
+We're often the ones introducing them to prospects or clients.
+But I think this really helps overcome that hurdle of de-risking the POC."

 These programs recognize a fundamental truth: the biggest barrier to AI adoption isn't technical capability but rather the financial and organizational risk of initial experimentation.